Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 ## MacOS

-An operating system is a type of software that provides the behind-the-scenes operations that allow humans to interact with computers.
+An operating system provides the behind-the-scenes operations that allow humans to interact with computers.
 Some of these operations include:
 - allocating memory and storage to run scheduled tasks
 - enforcing security mechanisms and regulating the behavior of processes
 - providing common services and functionalities for software applications